Jules Greenbaum: Merger with PAGU

 In January 1914 Greenbaum merged his Vitascope firm with PAGU (Projektions-Aktiengesellschaft 'Union'), owned by his rival Paul Davidson, in order to compete with the larger French studios who were flooding the German market with their films.

+The brief merger between PAGU and Vitascope (1914–15) was called Union-Vitascope Gmbh.

 PAGU combined the resources of 800 employees, with main offices in Zimmerstraße and Lindenstraße, 20 "Union" cinemas, glasshouse studios in Tempelhof and in Weissensee, with its duplicating lab.
 Both companies continued to produce films under their own name and logos.
 From January 1914 Richard Oswald was artistic and advertising director at Vitascope.
 Oswald made the "Baskerville" detective series.